hovermind/wpf-mvvm/doc-md/mvvm-view-first.md

 ## View First Approach
 The ViewModel should know nothing about the View, but that View should be aware of the ViewModel.
-The obvious way to attach a View and ViewModel, then, is have the View construct its ViewModel in its codebehind - something like this:
+The obvious way to attach a View and ViewModel, then, you have the View constructs its ViewModel in its codebehind - something like this:
 ```
 public MainWindow()
 {